shermanloan/scejson-doc/doc/module-loan.md

 | String | no | Integer | 0 |

-Increase or decrease the number of days between this event and the next event by the value of this attribute. e.g. `1` will be considered one more day of interest.
+Increase or decrease the number of days between this event and the next event by the value of this field. e.g. `1` will be considered one more day of interest.

 ---